 Post-COVID-19, more and more businesses are working remotely and moving more information to the cloud.
 As a result, phishing is at an all-time high and is still the most successful social engineering threat.

 Phishing continues to increase at alarming rates.
 The scammers use new apps that can easily evade network security.
-The most common companies impersonated by phishers are Microsoft, Google, Facebook, Apple, and Paypal.
+The most common companies impersonated by phishers are Microsoft, Google, Facebook, Apple, and PayPal.

 According to the FBI’s Internet Crime Complaint Center, BEC attacks (Business Email Compromise attacks) have increased by over 2,370% since 2015.
 The scammer’s email will look authentic and appear from a known authority figure, compelling the employee to open the email and act upon the request.

-Since BEC attacks don’t involve malware based on social engineering tactics, they also can evade antivirus and spam filters.
 As a result, the expectation is that companies will invest more in their front lines of defense, such as education, training, and implementing multi-factor authentication.
 Moreover, most insurance companies will no longer provide cyber coverage to a company without multi-factor authentication.

 For helpful tips on other popular topics, check out articles on: